karlfindhansen/MLOps_Jan2025/reports/README.md

 >
 > Answer:

-We ensured the reproducibility of experiments by using Hydra for configuration management and and Weights & Biases (W&B) for logging experiment metadata and results.
+We ensured the reproducibility of experiments by using Hydra for configuration management and and Weights & Biases (WandB) for logging experiment metadata and results.

 When an experiment is run, the following happens:
 - Hydra dynamically manages hyperparameters and settings through the YAML config files.
-- W&B automatically logs experiment results, including metrics, configuration parameters, and training progress.
+- WandB automatically logs experiment results, including metrics, configuration parameters, and training progress.
 Each experiment is assigned a unique run ID for tracking.

 ### Question 14